aenyne/teach-AI-in-business/README.md

 # Teach AI in Business

 I am collecting material for teaching AI-related issues to non-tech people.
-The links should have provide for a general understanding of AI without going too deep into technical issues.
+The links should provide for a general understanding of AI without going too deep into technical issues.
 Please contribute!

 <p align="center">
     <a href="https://hacktoberfest.digitalocean.com/">